-While MBA degrees can cost upwards of $100,000, Coursera’s verified certificates typically cost around $49.
+While MBA degrees can cost upwards of $100,000, Coursera’s verified certificates start from $49.
 These certificates include ID verification, serving as proof that it was you who submitted the assignments.

-Coursera courses also come packaged under specializations which you pay for on a subscription basis, usually costing under $100 per month.
+Coursera courses also come packaged under specializations which you pay for on a subscription basis, usually costing between $39 and $79 per month.